Ultimate guide to the Carrick-a-Rede Rope Bridge 2024/25

 What is the Carrick A Rede Rope Bridge?

-The carrick-a-rede rope bridge is a famous tourist attraction located in northern ireland, specifically in County Antrim.
+The Carrick-a-Rede rope bridge is a famous tourist attraction located in northern ireland and managed by the National Trust, specifically in County Antrim.
 It is a suspension bridge that crosses a 30-meter deep chasm, offering breathtaking views of the coastal surroundings.

 How do I cross the Carrick A Rede Rope Bridge?